Schema Reference

 word index, attribute

 This is the default matching mode for string attributes.
-Can not be combined with text matching.
+It cannot be combined with text matching.

 Word matching is like exact matching, but with more advanced query parsing.
-The query terms is heuristically parsed taking into account some usual query syntax characters; one can also use double quotes to include space, star, or exclamation marks.
+The query terms are heuristically parsed, taking into account some usual query syntax characters; one can also use double quotes to include space, star, or exclamation marks.

 Example: If artist is a string attribute, the query: